tenancy/docs/docs/tenancy/1.x/identification-http.md

 ```

 The example above assumes your Customer has two additional columns to identify the portal it's configured to use.
 The
-portal hostname and -path allow you to identify this Customer as being the Tenant for the current hostname and path
+portal hostname and path allow you to identify this Customer as being the Tenant for the current hostname and path
 requested.